iamcal/homespring.js/README.md

 * a blank token that would traverse tree-building beyond the root node adds a blank token as a child of the root node instead
 * salmon created in the `hatchery` are young, not mature
 * the `hatchery` node can be destroyed
+* the `young bear` starts eating at the second salmon, not the first